ligato/docs/docs/tutorials/08_grpc-tutorial.md

 ---

 Define the App as a top-level plugin.
-Prepare the structure in the `/grpc/cmd/client/main.go` file with all methods required to implement the plugin interface.
-To keep it simple, the structure defines only your gRPC plugin.
+Prepare the struct in the `/grpc/cmd/client/main.go` file with all methods required to implement the plugin interface.
+To keep it simple, the struct defines only your gRPC plugin:
 ```go
 package main